 Culture of Wellness in Preschools is a comprehensive and collaborative early childhood obesity prevention program, which aims to promote a “culture of wellness” in preschool settings by increasing fruit and vegetable consumption and physical activity levels.

 SNAP-Ed teaches programming that has been proven to make a difference.
 Each year we reach thousands of adults and youth by teaching lessons that empower people to make healthy changes.
-Check out our most recent impact report and success stories to learn more about the reach of SNAP-Ed.
+Check out our most recent impact report, success stories and annual plan to learn more about the reach of SNAP-Ed.

 - Colorado SNAP-Ed impact report